hanCodingg/password-generator/README.md

-just my little project about random generator using bootstrap and javascript:)
+Just my little random project about random generator using bootstrap and javascript:)